-(a) The Commission shall hold regular meetings on at least a monthly basis.
-All meetings shall comply with or exceed the requirements of the Illinois Open Meetings Act, 5 ILCS 120/1, et seq.
+- (a) The Commission shall hold regular meetings on at least a monthly basis.
+All meetings shall comply with or exceed the requirements of the Illinois Open Meetings Act, codified at 5 ILCS 120/1, et seq.
 Subject to applicable law, all Commission meeting minutes, deliberations, reports, investigations, and policies and procedures shall be posted on the Commission's publicly accessible website.
-Notice of each meeting, along with a proposed agenda, shall be posted on the Commission's website at least seven days prior to each meeting.
-Audio and video recordings of each meeting will also be made available on the Commission's website.

-(b) The Superintendent, Chief Administrator, and Police Board President may each designate a representative who may attend all Commission meetings and participate in discussions, but who shall not have voting authority.

-(c) Upon submission to the Commission of a petition signed by at least 2000 Chicago residents ("Qualifying Petition"), the Commission shall hold a special meeting.
-The Qualifying Petition shall set forth with specificity the issues or concerns that would be the subject of the special meeting, and those issues or concerns must fall within the Commission's purposes as specified in Section 2-80-030, and may propose up to ten specific topics for the Commission's consideration.
-The Commission may approve any or all such topics by majority vote, and shall thereupon generate questions, based on the approved submitted topics, to be directed to the Superintendent, the Public Safety Inspector General, the Chief Administrator, or the President of the Police Board, each of whom may, in their discretion, select one or more designees with subject matter knowledge to appear on their behalf.
+Notice of each meeting, along with a proposed agenda, shall be posted on the Commission's website at least 7 days prior to each meeting.
+Audio and video recordings of each meeting will also be made available on the Commission's website. - (b) The Superintendent, Chief Administrator, and Police Board President may each designate a representative who may attend all Commission meetings and participate in discussions, but none of whom shall have voting authority related to Commission business. - (c) Upon submission to the Commission of a petition signed once by at least 5000 individual Chicago residents ("Qualifying Petition"), the Commission shall hold a special meeting.
+The Qualifying Petition shall set forth with specificity the issues or concerns that would be the subject of the special meeting, and those issues or concerns must fall within the Commission's purposes as specified in Section 2-80-030.
+The petition may include up to 10 questions to be directed to the Superintendent, the Public Safety Inspector General, the Chief Administrator, or the President of the Police Board.
 Within 14 days of receiving a Qualifying Petition, the Commission shall determine and announce whether a special meeting is required.
 If a special meeting is required, the meeting shall be convened within 21 days of submission of the Qualifying Petition.

-2-80-070 District Councils - Establishment, purpose, composition, and duties.
+2-80-070 District Councils - establishment, purpose, composition, and duties.